Initial energy density of p+p collisions at the LHC: Energy density estimation

 Here $\tau_0$ is the proper-time of thermalization, estimated by Bjorken as $\tau_0\approx 1$fm.

 For accelerationless, boost-invariant Hwa-Bjorken flows $\eta_0=\eta_f=y$, however, for accelerating solutions one has to apply a correction to take into account the acceleration effects on the energy density estimation, see ref.~\cite{Nagy:2007xn} for details.
-Thus the initial energy density is given by a corrected estimation $\epsilon_{\rm corr}$ as
+Thus, for an EoS of $\kappa=1$, the initial energy density is given by a corrected estimation $\epsilon_{\rm corr}$ as

 Here $\epsilon_{\rm Bj}$ is the Bjorken estimation, which is recovered if $dN/dy$ is flat (i.e. $\lambda=1$), but for $\lambda>1$, both correction factors are bigger than 1.
 Hence the initial energy densities are under-estimated by the Bjorken formula.
 In refs.~\cite{Csorgo:2006ax,Csorgo:2007ea,Nagy:2007xn,Csorgo:2008pe} we performed fits to BRAHMS pseudo-rapidity distributions from ref.~\cite{Bearden:2001qq}, and these fits indicate that $\epsilon_{\rm corr}=8.5-10$ GeV/fm$^3$ in Au+Au collisions at RHIC.